mamoniot/project-cybersyn/README.md

 ## Features

-**Intuitive and easy to learn**, without sacrificing features.
-Configure your stations using just 3 virtual signals, a couple of combinator settings and the train stop's own train limit.

 ### A whole suite of new and optional circuit network inputs and outputs to control your stations precisely
 * Natively read out all deliveries currently in progress for a station, not just the loading or unloading orders of the parked train.
 * Set request thresholds per item instead of just for the entire station.